-Diagnostic Procedures for Allergy in Children
+Diagnostic Tests for Allergy in Children

 Skin tests.
-The skin test is a very accurate test that measures your child's level of IgE antibodies in response to certain allergens or triggers.
+The skin test is a very accurate test that measures your child's level of IgE antibody response to certain allergens or triggers.
 Using small amounts of solutions that contain different allergens, your child's doctor will either inject under the skin or apply the allergens with a small scratch.
 A reaction would appear as a small red area.
 A reaction to the skin test does not always mean your child is allergic to the allergen that caused the reaction.
 This will be determined by your child's doctor.

 Challenge test.
 A test supervised by an allergist who administers a very small amount of an allergen that is inhaled or taken orally.